MY ESWRA LOGIN

 Board accepts conference bid and informs of decision (April Board)

-Formation of a local host committee
+Formation of a local organising committee

 Establish contact with vice-chair and set a provisional plan of meetings